George Anastasia: Career

 Anastasia has served as an adjunct professor and lecturer at Glassboro State College, now called Rowan University, Temple University, and has been a lecturer for the U.S. State Department-sponsored series of weeklong seminars on journalism and organized crime in Bulgaria (2004 and 2007), Croatia (2005), Serbia (2006), and Italy (2007).

-He is the author of six books, including The Last Gangster (ReganBooks/Harper Collins, March 2004), a New York Times bestseller, which chronicles the demise of the Philadelphia mob.
+He is the author of six books, including The Last Gangster (ReganBooks/HarperCollins, March 2004), a New York Times bestseller, which chronicles the demise of the Philadelphia mob.
 His other books are Blood and Honor (William Morrow & Co., 1991), which Jimmy Breslin called "the best gangster book ever written"; New York Times bestseller The Summer Wind (Regan Books/HarperCollins, 1999) about the Thomas Capano-Anne Marie Fahey murder case, and The Goodfella Tapes (Avon Books, 1998), Mobfather (Kensington Books, 1993), and The Ultimate Book of Gangster Movies (Perseus Books, 2011), co-authored with Glen Macnow.
 He has written for Penthouse, Playboy, and The Village Voice.
 He also has been featured on several network television news magazine reports about organized crime and has worked as a consultant on projects for ABC, Discovery Channel, History Channel, and National Geographic Channel.

 Anastasia is the author of a novella, The Big Hustle (Philadelphia Inquirer Books, 2001), and has contributed to two anthologies of Italian American writers, A Sitdown with the Sopranos and Don't Tell Momma.
 Mob Files, an anthology of articles he has written for The Inquirer, was published in September 2008 by Camino Books.

 Anastasia hosts a YouTube channel called "MobTalk" along with FOX 29's Dave Schratweiser, which provides updates on the organized crime world.